 Depending on their level of skill, skiers and snowboarders may select between three different routes: the most challenging gold smuggler’s circuit, the silver smuggler’s circuit and the easiest (blue-slopes only) bronze smuggler’s circuit.

 If you start exploring the slopes of the resort early in the morning, that definitely merits a few stops.
-Whether it’s in the morning for a coffee in the sun, at noon for a hearty lunch to fuel up for the rest of the ski day, or at the end of the day for the obligatory après-ski drink: the mountain restaurants and huts make sure you’ll get to relax and provide the perfect opportunity for a stop par excellence.
+Whether it’s in the morning for a coffee in the sun, at noon for a hearty lunch to fuel up for the rest of the ski day, or at the end of the day: the mountain restaurants and huts make sure you’ll get to relax and provide the perfect opportunity for a stop par excellence.
 It’s amazingly easy to enjoy life at the Silvretta Arena in Tyrol!

 Ski pass for the Silvretta Arena

 Are you getting more and more excited about your next ski day at the Silvretta Arena, surrounded by 239 kilometres of slopes?
 Then take a look at the current prices for ski passes!